Arizzy123/Arizzy123/README.md

 - 👋 Hi, I’m @Arizzy123
 - 👀 I’m interested in any internship role on python developer
-- 🌱 I’m currently learning django developer
+- 🌱 I’m currently learning django
 - 💞️ I’m looking to collaborate on any project that requires using python
 - 📫 Yu can reach via my emai: azeezridwan321@gmail.com